 Our life from then on became a whirlwind of parties and drinks and social gatherings.
 I began to feel awkward and out-of-place and just wanted to go home and be with her.
 She knew a lot of people and was very popular in the jet-set around the county.
 I didn’t know a soul except her.

-She told me on the way home he was a rock-star named Mick Jagger, and that Elton had been eyeing me up all night, which she quickly put a stop to bless her heart.
+She told me on the way home he was a rock-star named Paul McCartney, and that Elton had been eyeing me up all night, which she quickly put a stop to bless her heart.

 Elton had performed a song that rang around in my head night and day on trains and buses and walking back and forward to the endless grey stations that I went to every day.